-Copyright © 2000 Palm, Inc. or its subsidiaries.
-All rights reserved.
-Graffiti, HotSync, Palm, PalmConnect, and Palm OS are registered trademarks of Palm, Inc. or its subsidiaries in one or more countries.
-The HotSync logo, the Palm logo, and the Palm m100 logo are trademarks of Palm, Inc. or its subsidiaries.
-Other product and brand names may be trademarks or registered trademarks of their respective owners.
+Copyright © 1998-2001 Palm, Inc. All rights reserved.
+Graffiti, HotSync, PalmConnect, PalmModem and Palm OS are registered trademarks, and the HotSync logo, Palm, and the Palm logo are trademarks of Palm, Inc. Other product and brand names may be trademarks or registered trademarks of their respective owners.